ibm-cloud-docs/discovery-data/backup.md

 - 2.1.2 to 2.1.3
 - 2.1.2 to 2.1.4
 - 2.1.3 to 2.1.4
+- 2.1.4 to 2.2.0

 Backup and restore is supported on all versions of {{site.data.keyword.discoveryshort}}.

 ## Backup and restore overview
 {: #bnr-restrictions}

 You can [back up](/docs/discovery-data?topic=discovery-data-backup-restore#wddata-backup) and [restore](/docs/discovery-data?topic=discovery-data-backup-restore#wddata-restore) some data by using the backup and restore scripts, but you must back up and restore other data manually.
 To manually back up and restore data, see [Backing up data manually](/docs/discovery-data?topic=discovery-data-backup-restore#backup-user-data) and [Restoring data manually](/docs/discovery-data?topic=discovery-data-backup-restore#restore-user-data).
-You cannot automatically migrate the following data from version 2.1.2 to 2.1.3 or later, nor can you automatically back up and restore the following data on version 2.1.2 or earlier:
+You cannot automatically migrate the following data from version 2.1.2 to later versions, nor can you automatically back up and restore the following data on version 2.1.2 and earlier:

 - User data
   - [Box files](/docs/discovery-data?topic=discovery-data-backup-restore#migrate-box) that contain your credentials for configuring your Box crawler
   - Local file system folders and documents that you can crawl by using the Local File System data source.
-Unlike the other listed data, you cannot back up and restore local file system folders and documents on version 2.1.3 or later, and you cannot migrate them from version 2.1.3 to later versions.
+Unlike the other listed data, you cannot back up and restore local file system folders and documents on version 2.1.3 and later, and you cannot migrate them from version 2.1.3 to later versions.
   - Driver files of JDBC or Salesforce crawlers
 - Dictionary suggestions models.
 These are created when you build a dictionary using the tooling.
 The dictionary will be included in the backup, but the suggestions model will not.
 - Content Miner Document flags

-You cannot back up and restore curations or migrate them from version 2.1.2 to 2.1.3 or later because curations are a beta feature.
+You cannot back up and restore curations or migrate them from version 2.1.2 to later versions because curations are a beta feature.
 {: note}

-However, other than local file system folders and documents, you can back up and restore the previous data on version 2.1.3 or later, and you can migrate the previous data from 2.1.3 to later versions.
+However, other than local file system folders and documents, you can back up and restore the previous data on version 2.1.3 and later, and you can migrate the previous data from 2.1.3 to later versions.
 You can migrate data other than those previously listed, as well as training data, from version 2.1.2 to later versions by using the version 2.1 backup scripts.

 To configure your Box, Salesforce, or JDBC crawlers in version 2.1.3 or later as they are in older versions, log in to version 2.1.3 or later of your {{site.data.keyword.discovery-data_short}} instance, and update the configuration of your Box, Salesforce, or JDBC crawlers, or you can use the backup and restore scripts.
 For information about configuring specific crawlers or for information about migrating your Box, Salesforce, or JDBC crawlers, refer to the following links:
 - [Configuring {{site.data.keyword.discovery-data_short}} data sources](/docs/discovery-data?topic=discovery-data-collection-types)